Value-Function-based Sequential Minimization for Bi-level Optimization

+Furthermore, when the initial point is $(\x,\y)=(0,0,0)$ in Figure~\ref{subfig:initial points 000}, existing methods show a trend that the distance to the optimal solution even increases during the whole iterative process because they incorrectly converge to the local solution away from the global solution.

+On the contrary, our method can converge to the optimal solution under different initial points.
+Table~\ref{tab:highcon} further verifies the convergence performance for larger-scale problems of various LL dimension $n$.
+It shows that our method can still maintain good convergence performance with high-dimensional LL, while existing methods fail because they cannot solve the non-convex LL with convergence guarantee.

-Table~\ref{table:T2} compares the computation time among problems of various scales.
-Note that the scale-up of UL variable can be achieved by converting the one-dimensional $\x$ to the mean of multi-dimensional $\mathbf{x}$.
-As we can see, our method costs the least computation time for problems of all scales, and the size $n$ of LL variable has much more influence than the size $m$ of UL variable.
-This allows us to apply it to more complex LL problems, which existing methods cannot deal with.
-We further explore the performance of our method on LL problems containing complex network structures in Section~\ref{sec:ho}.
+\textbf{Computational efficiency for large-scale problems.} {Figure~\ref{fig:Timesimu} } compares the computation time for problems under various scales $n$ and $m$.
+Note that the scale-up of UL dimension $m$ can be achieved by converting the one-dimensional~$\x$ to the mean of multi-dimensional $\x$.
+As we can see, our method costs the least computation time for problems of all scales, and the LL dimension $n$ has much more influence than the UL dimension $m$.

+Table~\ref{tab:time} shows the largest LL dimension within the 3600-second time limit.
+This allows us to apply BVFSM to more complex LL problems, which existing methods cannot deal with.
+We attribute these superior results to our novel way of the re-characterization via value-function.
+We further explore our performance on problems with complex network structures in Section~\ref{sec:ho}.